Want to start eating healthy? In this post you’ll find practical tips for eating better, even if you’re short on time in your 9-5 grind.

 1. Ditch the juice and soda when you eat out

-I don’t know about you but if I’m going to have a bunch of calories, I’d rather they not be in liquid form.
+If I’m going to have a bunch of calories, I’d rather they not be in liquid form.
 A glass of soda (plus the free refill) is pretty much equivalent to having an additional half portion of food.

 Instead, swap the juice or soda for water and it’ll make a huge difference in how you feel!